Skip to main content

 Philadelphia is home to some of the best restaurants, chefs and bar programs in the country — and many of those establishments have been recognized over the years by the James Beard Foundation.

-Iconic spots like Zahav and Vedge are multi-time honorees; High Street Hospitality and some of its critically acclaimed holdings have been recognized; and more recently honored restaurants like My Loup, Cantina La Martina and Royal Sushi & Izakaya show off the amazing flavor and incredible value that Philly’s new class of restaurants are brining to the city.
+Iconic culinary names in Philadelphia, like Kalaya and Royal Sushi & Izakaya, are multi-time honorees; High Street Hospitality and some of its critically acclaimed holdings have been recognized; and more recently honored restaurants like Honeysuckle, Her Place Supper Club and Royal Sushi & Izakaya show off the amazing flavor and incredible value that Philly’s new class of restaurants are bringing to the city.

 For more, check out our guide highlighting the restaurants and chefs that have been honored in the foundation’s annual long list of semifinalists, nominees and winners.